Three Minute Thesis Competition

 No additional props (e.g., costumes, musical instruments, laboratory equipment) are permitted during a 3MT presentation.

-Can palm cards or speech notes be refered to during a presentation?
+Can I use palm cards or notes during my presentation?

 While presenters can't deliver their 3MT as a poem or song, can they quote from a poem or song?

-Yes, quotes can be included from a poem or song if it is relevant to the presenter's thesis topic.
-Poetry and song lyrics are not permitted to be used to present the entire 3MT and their use should be very limited.
+Yes, quotes can be included from a poem or song if it's relevant to the presenter's thesis topic.
+Poetry and song lyrics are not permitted to be used to present the entire 3MT, and their use should be very limited.

 Is there a dress code?